Hiking the W in Torres del Paine

 Panoramic view of Lake Nordenskjold.

 Starting before sunrise, we quickly had our breakfast and hit the trail for today’s 14-mile hike.
-The first bit is up a mud pack trial to the Windy Pass.
-From there you got a good view of the valley we were going to be ascending to reach the towers.
+The first bit is up a mud pack trail to the Windy Pass.
+From there you get a good view of the valley we were going to be ascending to reach the towers.
 It’s a beautiful valley with a large fast-moving river in the center.
 I think Lady Florence Dixie described the valley perfectly in Across Patagonia: “Its steep slopes towered up on either side of us to an immense height; and the sunlight being thus partially excluded, a mysterious gloom reigned below, which, combined with the intense, almost painful silence of the spot, made the scene inexpressibly strange and impressive.”

 After the Windy Pass we descended into the valley, crossed the river, and passed Camp Chileno.
 From there the trail steadily climbs through a dense wooded area.
 After hiking for about three hours you are through the woods and the trail becomes very steep with a lot of loose gravel.
 By now it was late morning and the temperature was beginning to increase.
 The last little stretch, about 1,000-1,500 yards was the toughest.
 The climb was over rocks, as in boulders the size of cars.
 Then, finally, as you come around a gigantic boulder you can see the tower tops.
 After a few more minutes of climbing you can see all of the towers and the lagoon below them.